 Spiritual, moral, social and cultural development

 When teaching history, we contribute to the children's SMSC through most topic areas.
-We also provide children with the opportunity to discuss moral questions, or what is right and wrong.
+We also provide children with the opportunity to discuss moral questions, or what is right and wrong, when studying topics such as 'Featherstone Mining'.